 This Latin phrase appears in a poem by written by Horace in Odes Book I, where it reads as,

 Dum loquimur, fugerit invida

 Aetas: carpe diem, quam minimum credula postero.”

-From literary point of view, this phrase is very important, as it sheds a light on the whole philosophy.
-It lies at the heart of Epicurus’ philosophy of Epicureanism, which asserts that pleasure is the greatest good and in order to attain pleasure, a person needs to live an enjoyable and luxurious life without paying any attention to any other thing.
-Its literary advantage is that instead of giving explanations, it just sums upon the luxurious lifestyle or invitation to luxurious lifestyle in just two words.
-However, it is understood clearly in in the context of Horace’s Epicurean background, which means do not trust your future, as it may never come at all.
+From a literary point of view, this phrase is very important, as it sheds a light on the whole philosophy.
+It lies at the heart of Epicurus’ philosophy of Epicureanism, which asserts that pleasure is the greatest good, and in order to attain pleasure, a person needs to live an enjoyable and luxurious life, without paying any attention to any other thing.
+Its literary advantage is that instead of giving explanations, it just sums upon the luxurious lifestyle or invitation to a luxurious lifestyle in just two words.
+However, it is understood clearly in the context of Horace’s Epicurean background, which means do not trust your future, as it may never come at all.
 The right time to take action is today, not tomorrow.

 - Proverb: This phrase is a proverb.